prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

 -   plugins: [nexusPrismaPlugin()],
 ```

 You should still use the Prisma CLI.
-Only `$ prisma2 generate` will be taken care of for you.
+Only `$ prisma generate` will be taken care of for you.